apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5

   - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
-To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.
+To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl` to `true`.

   - Since Spark 2.4.5, `spark.sql.legacy.mssqlserver.numericMapping.enabled` configuration is added in order to support the legacy MsSQLServer dialect mapping behavior using IntegerType and DoubleType for SMALLINT and REAL JDBC types, respectively.
 To restore the behaviour of 2.4.3 and earlier versions, set `spark.sql.legacy.mssqlserver.numericMapping.enabled` to `true`.